Business Continuity Planning

 Let’s face it, if your technology and IT is down for days or your data isn’t accessible (or worse, lost) your business may not be out of business, but life for a few days will definitely be less than ideal.
 Our business continuity consulting services help you build a recovery plan that not only looks good on paper, but actually recovers your business in the event of a disaster.

 To avoid the stress, negative PR impact, and tears, your business continuity plan should evolve with your organization's growth.
-The business continuity planning process ( BCP for short ) is a defined and documented process that aligns your recovery plans with your organization so you’re prepared to withstand all challenges anticipated during a disaster or recovery event.
+The business continuity planning process ( BCP for short ) is a defined and documented risk assessment process that aligns your recovery plans with your organization so you’re prepared to withstand all challenges anticipated during a disaster or recovery event.

-Our business continuity consulting services use a proven process for business continuity planning and work with you and your team to discover all potential impacts of a disaster or technology event and then build recovery processes ahead of time - before they are ever needed - covering all identified impacts.
+Our business continuity consulting services use a proven risk management process for business continuity planning and work with you and your team to discover all potential impacts of a disaster or technology event and then build recovery processes ahead of time - before they are ever needed - covering all identified impacts.

 As part of the business continuity planning process, our business continuity consulting services help you develop a computer data backup and recovery plan, ensuring all mission critical devices and cloud services are backed up, along with the applications and data stored on them.